leap-protocol/leap-protocol.github.io/README.md

 ### Compound

+An typical compound packet looks like:

+`P13e7:00:cf000000|P8100:132a|P8210:a8903456:b499ff00\n`

-Instead of an end charactor, packets can be combined using a compound character.
-The purpose of a compound character is to ensure sets of data are processed together.
+Instead of an end charactor, packets are combined using a compound character.

+The advantage of compound packets is to ensure sets of data are processed together.

 The default compound character is `|`.